 Pursuant to the Labor Law of the PRC, which was promulgated by the Standing Committee of the NPC on July 5, 1994 with an effective date of January 1, 1995 and was last amended on August 27, 2009 and the Labor Contract Law of the PRC, which was promulgated on June 29, 2007, became effective on January 1, 2008 and was last amended on December 28, 2012, with the amendments coming into effect on July 1, 2013, enterprises and institutions shall ensure the safety and hygiene of a workplace, strictly comply with applicable rules and standards on workplace safety and hygiene in China, and educate employees on such rules and standards.
 Furthermore, employers and employees shall enter into written employment contracts to establish their employment relationships.
 Employers are required to inform their employees about their job responsibilities, working conditions, occupational hazards, remuneration and other matters with which the employees may be concerned.
-Employers shall pay remuneration to employees on time and in full accordance with the commitments set forth in their employment contracts with all the employees and performed its obligations required under the relevant PRC laws and regulations.
+Employers shall pay remuneration to employees on time and in full accordance with the commitments set forth in their employment contracts and with the relevant PRC laws and regulations.
+Qianhai has entered into written employment contracts with all the employees and performed its obligations required under the relevant PRC laws and regulations.